-Additional features include 80-step undo/redo history, 16+ preset canvas resolutions ranging from 50×16 to 256×64, custom resolution up to 1024×1024, pinch-to-zoom touch support for tablets and phones, bitmap transforms (flip horizontal, flip vertical, rotate 90°, invert), and a zoom range from 50% to 2000%.
+Additional features: 80-step undo/redo, 16+ preset canvas resolutions, custom size up to 1024×1024, pinch-to-zoom touch support, bitmap transforms (flip, rotate, invert), and zoom from 50% to 2000%.

-This OLED bitmap editor generates compatible output for SSD1306 (the most common 128×64 and 128×32 OLED driver), SH1106 (96×64 and 128×64), SSD1309, and other I2C or SPI monochrome OLED controllers.
-It works with Arduino Uno, Nano, Mega, ESP8266 (NodeMCU), ESP32, Raspberry Pi Pico, STM32, and any board that supports the Adafruit GFX and Adafruit SSD1306 libraries.
+Compatible output for SSD1306 (128×64 and 128×32), SH1106, SSD1309, and other I²C or SPI monochrome OLED controllers.
+Works with Arduino Uno, Nano, Mega, ESP8266 (NodeMCU), ESP32, Raspberry Pi Pico, STM32, and any board supporting the Adafruit GFX and Adafruit SSD1306 libraries.

-.ino file, or C Array for a .h header you can paste into any project.Top toolbar — Undo/Redo, Brush size, Transform operations, Export buttons, Canvas resolution picker, Zoom controls.
+Watch on YouTube — OLED Pixel Editor TutorialTop toolbar — Undo/Redo, Brush size, Transform operations, Export buttons, Canvas resolution picker, Zoom controls.

 Left sidebar — All drawing and shape tools.
 Hover any tool icon to see its name and keyboard shortcut.